 Overall, it is a very simple scarf knitting pattern for beginners.
 You will need how to make M1L and M1R increases to knit this scarf.
 Otherwise, it has a simple pattern repeat and includes written instructions.

-We hope you enjoyed these deceptively easy knitting projects for beginners.
+We hope you enjoyed these easy knitting projects for beginners.
 The question is, which will you knit first?

 Want to see more Knitting Patterns?
 Check out our complete collection.
 There's something for everyone.
 Enjoy!